buytfdip/practice-cactus/README.md

-# practice-cactus
+# web-scraping-project

-My Linux SQL and Bash for Data Engineering Sandbox
+Basic pythonic web scraper using Scrapy and SqLite DB.